 - Story of Rick Simpson and his cancer fighting oil

-This is a complicated subject so let’s not waste any time and jump right in.
+This is a complicated subject so let’s not waste any more time

 In countries and states where it’s currently legal, medical cannabis is used for alleviating symptoms that accompany classic cancer therapy methods, such as chemotherapy, radiation therapy and surgery.

-Cannabis is already established as an alternative treatment method for a majority of these conditions, but scientists have recently uncovered that it also has the capacity to influence the behavior of cancer cells, the mechanism of which we’ll cover in great depth later on in this article.
+Cannabis is already established as an alternative treatment method for a majority of these conditions, but scientists have recently uncovered that it also has the capacity to influence the behavior of cancer cells, the mechanism of which we’ll cover in later on in the article.

-Unlike other substances, molecules from cannabis use a unique biochemical pathway, in our bodies that react to the phytocannabinoids which are found solely in cannabis.
+Unlike other substances, molecules from cannabis use a unique biochemical pathway in our bodies that reacts to phytocannabinoids which are found solely in cannabis.
 The prefix phyto means that these compounds are plant-based.

 We usually refer to phytocannabinoids as just cannabinoids, but this shortening in actually unjustful because the human body (more precisely the mammalian body), also creates its own cannabinoids.